Menu

 Cocaine Drug Testing

 There are various types of cocaine drug testing kits.
 In this article we explore the pros and cons of the various tests that you can buy from UK drug testing companies.
+Understanding which testing method suits your needs—whether for workplace compliance, personal peace of mind, or legal requirements—is essential for getting accurate, timely results.

 Even if you only use cocaine once, traces can remain in your system for as long as 90 days, depending on the type of testing being employed.
-The most commonly used method is urine testing, as is the least expensive.
+The most commonly used method is urine testing, as it is the least expensive.
 This particular testing method is used by everyone from schools and employers, all the way up the court system.
 Not only is urine testing relatively inexpensive, it also delivers results of recent cocaine use quickly and accurately.

 Cocaine is often viewed as the drug of choice for the rich and famous, but its use is becoming more prevalent in all classes.
 In Britain alone, 2% of the population regularly use cocaine, which is about the same level as in the US.